ForYourEyesOnlyyy/Sentiment_Analysis_for_Financial_News/README.md

-# Sentiment_Analysis_for_Financial_News
+# Sentiment Analysis for Financial News
-Building, experimenting, and deploying a machine learning-based solution for sentiment analysis on financial news articles
+Building, experimenting, and deploying a machine learning-based solution for sentiment analysis on financial news articles.
+The goal is to classify the sentiment of financial news as positive, negative, or neutral to assist investors and market analysts in making informed decisions.
+The project involves data acquisition, model development, fine-tuning, and deployment of the system for real-world use.